KDB.AI Server Setup

 Next steps

-Go to our Quickstart Guide page to set up your table schema and start inserting data.
+- Go to the Quickstart Guide to set up your table schema and start inserting data.